clipsisbbs/vsingexiaoicesing/README.md

-# VsingerXiaoIceSing (Diffsinger ClipsisBBS maintained version)
+# VsingerXiaoIceSing (Diffsinger YunMuBBS maintained version)

 It is a fork of [Diffsinger OpenVPI maintained version](https://github.com/openvpi/DiffSinger)